Planning a Finger Lakes getaway and looking for the all-time best Seneca Lake wineries?

 So, if you’re looking for a super snazzy place to stay while visiting all the top Seneca Lake wineries in the area, then here are my picks for the best hotels in and around Watkins Glen.

-- Budget Inn Watkins Glen (budget) – As the name suggests. this hotel is anything but high-end.
-However, simple, wood-panneled rooms do start at under $100 per night and include TVs in addition to en-suite bathrooms.
+As the name suggests. this hotel is anything but high-end.
+However, simple, wood-paneled rooms do start at under $100 per night and include TVs in addition to en-suite bathrooms.
 A small Continental breakfast is also available seasonally (i.e. in the summer).

 Best Seneca Lake Wineries